DavidValin/vtmate/README.md

+## the final AI voice conversational system all running in your terminal!

-## voice chat with your local ai models from your terminal!
+As easy as it sounds.
+Includes all you need to voice chat with ai models.
+Finally the cross platform voice ui you were waiting on now available for MacOS, Windows and Linux, no need for external installations.

 ![ai mate screenshot](https://github.com/DavidValin/ai-mate/raw/main/preview.png)